 In fact, while the rest of the media reported that Wednesday's press conference showed Trump as totally off his nut, OAN told the truth — that Trump was firmly standing up to media efforts to discredit his presidency.

-To that end, it’s been a really banner time for Trump on OAN.
-In prior weeks, when no major democracy-changing news was breaking, the channel’s anchors summarized the gist of his spilled word salads over silent footage of him talking.
-But this week, the newscasts find the cleanest soundbites to make Trump sound “perfect.”
-Its his opposition that is almost always shown with the sound off.
-Unless, that is, the audio the producers feature portrays them in a negative light.
+To that end, it's been a really banner time for Trump on OAN.
+In prior weeks, when no major democracy-changing news was breaking, the channel's anchors summarized the gist of his spilled word salads over silent footage of him talking.
+But this week, the newscasts find the cleanest soundbites to make Trump sound "perfect."
+Meanwhile, now it is his opposition that is almost always shown with the sound off.
+Unless, that is, the audio the producers feature portrays said detractors in a negative light.

 As for Maddow's opinion, we can see where she might be mistaken about this network whose owners, according to their attorney Skip Miller, are "as American as apple pie."
 The reporter she refers to, Kristian Brunovich Rouz, may have been born in Siberia but currently lives in San Diego.

 According to a report in The Daily Beast, he also is on the payroll of the Kremlin-owned Sputnik, even though OAN identifies him as its own reporter.
 Anyway, this week he turned in a lengthy report on the Bidens allegedly corrupt dealings in the Ukraine, and since I didn't examine what other sources had to say about the topic, I'm sure it contains no holes or baseless conspiracy theories at all.

 So what did we learn?
 One, it's really great to be rich.
 And it's even better to be rich with zero sense of consequence or thought about the global consequences of supporting a despot regardless of his actions.
 And this is the demographic OAN and AWE cater to: rich white guys and white guys who want to be rich white guys and people who really want to be taken care of by rich white guys who own, buy, and sell yachts.